 Step8:

-Cut a piece of poster board to be used as the interior background.
-Cut it so that there is enough room for whatever you would like inside your box, but not too much else!
-Tape up this whiteboard on top so it doesn’t slip down below when transporting or storing items in general.
+Cut a piece of poster board to serve as the interior’s background.
+Cut it so there is just enough room inside your box for what you want, but nothing more.
+This whiteboard should be taped up on top to prevent slipping when transported or stored.

 Step9: